amirbagh75/hesabfa-php-client/README.md

 ## Unofficial PHP Package for hesabfa.com

-This package makes it easier for php programmers to use the Hesabfa API.
+This package makes it easier for php & laravel programmers to use the Hesabfa API.

 ### How to install:
 ```